GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/02.211-220/10.In-the-Beauty-of-Holiness/docs.md

 ---
+title: |
-title: 220.
-In the Beauty of Holiness
+    220. In the Beauty of Holiness - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 220.
+In the Beauty of Holiness.
+O worship the Lord in the beauty of holiness, Bow down before him, his glory proclaim; With gold of obedience, and incense of lowliness, Kneel and adore him, the Lord is his name.
+    keywords:  |
-    keywords: Christ in Song, In the Beauty of Holiness, O worship the Lord in the beauty of holiness,
+        Christ in Song, adventhymnals, advent hymnals, In the Beauty of Holiness, O worship the Lord in the beauty of holiness.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 220. IN THE BEAUTY OF HOLINESS
+####  Christ in Song,

 ```txt
 1.